tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 maximum_name_length
 :  the largest name the server expects to support.
 If the server supports arbitrary wildcard names, it SHOULD set this value to 256.
-Clients SHOULD reject ESNIConfig as invalid if maximum_name_length is greater than 256.
+Clients SHOULD reject ECHOConfig as invalid if maximum_name_length is greater than 256.

 extensions